-The BSc (Hons) Psychosocial Analysis of Offending Behaviour course adopts an interdisciplinary and international perspective and provides a comprehensive understanding of crime and offending behaviour.
+The BSc (Hons) Criminal Justice course is a multi-disciplinary degree that will develop your understanding of the criminal justice system and the treatment and management of offenders.
 Themes around restorative justice and restorative practice are explored across all three years of the course.
 Within our modules we’ll take a deep-dive into topics like women, girls and offending, and the rehabilitation and treatment of offenders.

 Across these modules, you will learn and develop the skills required to work in a range of settings.
 Restorative justice is not just about managing offending behaviour, it is also about prevention.
 Whether you have an interest in working in prisons, youth justice and probation, or in journalism, crime policy, or security, you will learn the theory and practice around management, promotion, prevention, reintegration, inclusion of offenders and ways to tackle offending behaviour.
 You will be able to explore the different experiences faced by victims and offenders in the UK and compare this with other countries processes when it comes to dealing with offending behaviour.
 The degree is also an opportunity for you to explore and discover which area of offending behaviour interests you the most, with the opportunity to go on placement to get a first-hand insight.
 Previously, students have taken placements in a range of settings from prisons and probation, to working within the community with charities and rehabilitation centres.
 In all modules there are opportunities to develop your knowledge, competency and ability as a future professional in this field, in whatever environment that may be.

 Learning restorative practice approaches is also included in the peer mentoring training to support first year students.
 Having an understanding and an ability in restorative practice is key to future employability because it means that you can work within other disadvantaged categories, promoting and utilising the positive impacts of community building and sharing emotions in a democratic space.